Load Balancing for AI Training Workloads: Introduction

-Given the urgency to meet the performance of AI workloads, one might have expected that these questions would have been resolved quickly.
-However, answering such questions is challenging because it requires decoupling load balancing from the other aspects of a transport protocol (such as congestion control and loss recovery).
+Answering such questions is challenging because it requires decoupling load balancing from the other aspects of a transport protocol (such as congestion control and loss recovery).
 Given the competitive and evolving nature of the AI market, we cannot expect complete agreement on all aspects of transport.
-However, it would be extremely valuable for the ecosystem if switch vendors knew what load-balancing primitives they should include in their switch designs.
-Providing the technical results for making such a decision is the focus of this paper.
-We should note that performance is not the only objective; some design choices involve changes in switch designs (and thus are harder to deploy immediately) and others involve additional computation (for encoding) whose overhead must be weighed against the performance it enables.
-Thus, our goal is to provide the understanding of the performance tradeoffs, but we understand that other factors will play a role in what designs are eventually deployed.

-We start the paper with, in \S\ref{sec:space}, some background on the design space and workloads we will be considering.
-We then, in \S\ref{sec:approach}, discuss the various other related components -- network design, loss recovery, congestion control -- and how we deal with them in our work, and then quickly state the set of questions we address and describe related work.
-We describe our methodology in \S\ref{sec:method}.
-We then present our simulation results for (i) load balancing in \S\ref{sec:lb} and (ii) loss recovery in \S\ref{subsec:rel}, before synthesizing our findings in \S\ref{subsec:pieces}.
+However, it would be extremely valuable for the ecosystem if datacenter operators knew whether to implement host-based load balancing, or require specific primitives from switch vendors.
+This paper is about providing a technical foundation for such a decision.